Your share could raise $30

 NAET as many call us, is a 501c3 non-profit

-organization based in Wisconsin for over 30 years.
+organization based in Wisconsin for over 33 years.
 The NAET Board of

 Directors are Paul DeMain, Marty Curry and PennElys Droz who

-administer the Flicker House, a non-profit share
+House, a non-profit share house and Manitou

-spot for internships, speakers and volunteers.
+internships, speakers and volunteers.
 NAET also oversees the

 Mooningwanakaaning Land Trust.